Searching for Cervantes in a Spanish convent

 He requested to be buried in the convent as the Trinitarian religious order had helped to pay a ransom to release him from slavery after he was captured by Moorish pirates.
 But the exact site of his grave was lost in subsequent rebuilding.

-Prado said Spain should have a fitting honour for the author of "Don Quixote", one of history's greatest literary works and an iconic fictional character.
+Prado said Spain should have a fitting honor for the author of "Don Quixote", one of history's greatest literary works and an iconic fictional character.

 "We have a moral obligation to Cervantes, we have been benefitting from his work and glory for a very long time," he said.